 We are not scientists, but we conducted our semi-scientific tests to see if the manufacturers are walking their talk.
-In our laboratory (aka our garage) at 7980 feet, we had an air temperature of 46 degrees Fahrenheit, a water temp of 43F, and zero wind speed.
+We make an effort to use the same set of controls with each stove.
+In our laboratory (aka our garage) at 8000 feet, we had an air temperature of 46 degrees Fahrenheit, a water temp of 43F, and zero wind speed.

-We tested all the stoves for two boil times both times the stove had to bring 1 liter of water to a full rolling boil.
-The first boil time was with no wind, and a full 4 oz MSR ISOPro fuel canister (or 11 oz fuel bottle for the liquid fuel stoves).
-The second boil time was taken in front of a 20" box fan blowing 8 - 10 mph, as measured with a pocket anemometer.
+We tested all the stoves for two boil times.
+Both times the stove had to bring 1 liter of water to a full rolling boil.
+The first boil time is with no wind, and a 4-ounce fuel canister (or 11-ounce fuel bottle for the liquid fuel stoves).
+The second boil time was taken in front of a 20" box fan blowing 2 - 4 mph, as measured with a pocket anemometer.
 This second time the same fuel can (or bottle) was used.

-After each boil we weighed each fuel can or bottle and noted how much fuel had been burned.
-A full MSR ISOPro 4 oz fuel canister weighs 7.4 oz.
-A full 11 oz MSR fuel bottle with a Whisperlite pump weighs 14.1 oz, a full 11 oz MSR fuel bottle with a Dragonfly pump weighs 13.8 oz, a full 11oz MSR fuel bottle with a Universal pump weighs 13.6 oz, and a full 11 oz Primus fuel bottle with an Omnilite Ti pump weighs 14.6 oz.
+After each boil, we weighed each fuel can or bottle and noted how much fuel had been burned.
+A full 4-ounce fuel canister weighs 7.4 ounces.
+A full 11-ounce MSR fuel bottle with a Universal pump weighs 13.6 ounces.

 Readers should note that manufacturers' specifications can differ significantly from ours.
-This is could be because their lab is at a different altitude, has a different ambient air temperature, the starting water temperature is different, the cookware used is a different size/shape/material or many other reasons.
+This could be because their lab is at a different altitude, has a different ambient air temperature, the starting water temperature is different, the cookware used is a different size/shape/material, or many other reasons.

 For a scale, we use our trusty WeighMax W-2822 and calibrate it before each weighing session.

-All of the integrated canister stoves (Reactor, Jetboil, etc) come with a pot.
-They're all one-liter aluminum pots, except for the pots on the Lite+ and Stryker which only come in 0.75 oz and 1.5 L volumes, respectively.
+All of the integrated canister stoves come with a pot.
+They're all one-liter aluminum pots, except for the pots on the Primus Lite+, Camp Chef Stryker, and Jetboil Zip.
 All of the sit-on-top canister stoves and liquid fuel stoves don't come with pots.
 To compensate, we found five common one-liter aluminum pots online, averaged their weights, and added that number (8.5 oz) to the trail weight of each stove that does not come with a pot.
 That final number does not appear on our test results chart, but it's what we used to score for weight.

 Here we paid careful attention to how low each stove could go without blowing out.
 Valve control sensitivity played a big role, as it let us slowly turn the flames down until they were just flickering.
 With the liquid fuel stoves, we pressurized the fuel bottle as per the manufacturers' instructions and did not try to game the system by depressurizing the bottle.